fabrikant/AudiobooksGreen/README_en.md

         What I mean is: For example, I request a list of playlists on the server and naturally expect to receive JSON with `name` and `id` arrays.
 In reality, I receive a JSON file almost 3MB in size (remember Garmin's 8KB limit?).
 This JSON contains not only a list of all playlists with all their attributes but also a list of all books within those playlists with all their attributes, and each book contains a list of all media files with all their attributes.
 And there's no way to change this behavior.
 This is precisely why a proxy is needed – to receive this massive response, discard the junk, and transmit the data to the watch.

-    I inquired on the audiobookshelf GitHub page about plans to optimize the API, but I didn't receive a clear answer.
-In any case, Audiobooks Green always makes a direct request to your audiobookshelf server first, and only upon receiving a -402 error (Serialized response was too large), it repeats the request through the proxy.
+    In any case, Audiobooks Green by default makes a direct request to your audiobookshelf server first, and only upon receiving a -402 error (Serialized response was too large), it repeats the request through the proxy.

     If your audiobookshelf instance contains only one book, consisting of a single file and added to a single playlist, most requests will likely be executed directly, without the proxy.
 This excludes saving progress, of course.